dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

+Exploring these concepts would allow me to visually demonstrate my math and programming skills to the world in a way which no one could downplay or deny!
+Where before, a handful of people have, towards my detriment, essentially claimed that I lack skill or knowledge in technology and pointed to my difficulty with UI design/implementation, if I begin to excel in graphics, it'd be visibly obvious that they've been wrong the whole time.
+What is often preclusively difficult for these same detractors, I soak up like a sponge.
+It's just frustrating that I haven't had the opportunity to work with this stuff.
+Or work at efficiently at 60 hours per week at any time during the past four years, for whatever reason.

-Exploring these concepts would allow me to visually demonstrate my math and programming skills to the world in a way which no one could deny!
-And it would allow me to begin to understand algebraic geometry and I could learn advanced math at the same time as producing a very visual portfolio that would make it impossible for anyone to insinuate that I lacked skill.
+Graphics and espcially geometry manipulation would allow me to begin to understand algebraic geometry, which studies the functional "shapes" that emerge from morphisms between increasingly complicated categories -- the stuff functional programming is made of.
+I could learn advanced math at the same time as producing a very visual portfolio that would make it impossible for anyone to insinuate that I lacked skill.
 I am seriously so tired of that shit.

 > If you think I am below you, could you maybe treat me in the same
 > way I would treat someone who I perceived to be below my skill
 > level?
 I would offer that person authentic advice on where to find
 > the answers to improve.

 And so, I found myself designing a kind of novel rendering pipeline that chains blocks of functional behavior to be sent to an encoder for the GPU.
 It seemed different than how all the docs online I was reading were describing how graphics were processed.
 This design would allow me to dynamically restructure models that were being rendered or switch them to be rendered with different pipelines.
 In theory, this design would also make it a bit easier (fingers crossed) to use the parallel render encoder for Metal, which enables you to use multiple CPU cores to direct graphics to be encoded.
-So, functional paradigms for a graphics framework offer simplicity (in theory) and more manageable performance.
+So, functional design paradigms for a graphics framework should promote simplicity (in theory) and more manageable performance.
+Swift's nature opens up possibilities for faster realization of Metal's benefits.

 Furthermore, perhaps the most exciting for myself, functional programming is based on category theory and so are the primitives for